GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web-pt-ii/index.md

 hero: hero.jpg
 alt: A person using a virtual reality headset.
 description:
   Virtual reality came to the web in Chrome 79.
-Based on the WebXR Devicer API, this launch is the foundation for both augmented and virtual reality.
+Based on the WebXR Device API, this launch is the foundation for both augmented and virtual reality.
 This article is the second in a series, focusing on the frame loop, the part of an XR session where images are shown to a viewer.
 Other browsers will soon be